 AGATA is based on the principle of gamma-ray tracking, which is made possible by the advent of segmented high-purity germanium crystals, advanced digital electronics, and pulse-shape analysis.
 By using these technologies, the precise energy and 3D position of each of the interaction points of the Compton scattered gamma rays will be determined.
 Sophisticated gamma-ray tracking algorithms will be used to reconstruct the full energy and the first interaction point of the gamma rays that hit the spectrometer.
 The full AGATA spectrometer will consist of an array of 180 large (9.0 cm length, 8.0 cm circular diameter) encapsulated high-purity germanium crystals.
 The crystals are tapered with a hexaconical shape (hexagonal in the front, circular in the rear) and they are segmented electrically into 36 segments (6 longitudinal, 6 transversal).

-The AGATA collaboration consists of several hundred scientists, engineers, and students from more than 40 research institutes in 12 European countries: Bulgaria, Germany, Italy, Finland.
+The AGATA collaboration consists of several hundred scientists, engineers, and students from about 40 research institutes in 12 European countries: Bulgaria, Germany, Italy, Finland.
 France, Hungary, Poland, Romania, Spain, Sweden, Turkey, and UK.
 AGATA is an open collaboration and welcomes new members.
 For contact information, please click on this link.

 A link to the AGATA NIM paper, which describes all components of AGATA as implemented in 2011, is available from this link.